+Energy level

-Energy level According to the quantum mechanic laws the energy of the electron bounded up in the atom, and consequently the energy of the atom as a whole is not arbitrary.
+According to the quantum mechanic laws the energy of the electron bounded up in the atom, and consequently the energy of the atom as a whole is not arbitrary.
 It has the defined discontinuous row of values called the energy levels.
-This set of the "per- mitted" energy values is called the energy spectrum of the atom.
+This set of the "permitted" energy values is called the energy spectrum of the atom.
 The bottommost energy level for which the energy of the atom is the least is called the basic level.
 The rest of levels corresponding to higher energy of atom are called the excited levels.

-From the quantum physics it follows that the energy level is the aggregate of the orbitals having the same value of the main quantum number n .
-The energy levels are designated by the capital let- ters of the Roman alphabet: K, L, M, N, O, P and Q (sometimes the numbers are used: 1, 2,, 7.
-The energy of orbitals increase if the number increase as Inus, the orbitals having the same values of n , near energy values and sizes form one energy level. shapes may be placed on the one energy level.
-The total number of orbitals on the one energy level, find $2n^2$ Energy sublevel The energy of orbitals which are placed on the one Lifer gy sublever energy level and have the various shape is not the same: $W < W < W{\star} < W{\star}$ That is why on the one Same m_s m_p m_d m_f .
-That is write on the one The energy sublevel is the aggregate of orbitals which are placed on the one energy level and have the same shape.
+From the quantum physics it follows that the energy level is the aggregate of the orbitals having the same value of the main quantum number n.

+The energy levels are designated by the capital letters of the Roman alphabet: K, L, M, N, O, P and Q (sometimes the numbers are used: 1, 2, . . . , 7.
+The energy of orbitals increase if the number increase as well.

+Thus, the orbitals having the same values of n, near energy values and sizes form one energy level.
+The electron clouds having the various geometrical shapes may be placed on the one energy level.
+The total number of orbitals on the one energy level equals $2n^2$.

+Energy sublevel

+The energy of orbitals which are placed on the one energy level and have the various shape is not the same: $W_s < W_p < W_d < W_f$.
+That is why on the one level the different energy sublevels are chosen.

+The energy sublevel is the aggregate of orbitals which are placed on the one energy level and have the same shape.

 The orbitals of one sublevel have the same values of the main n and the orbital l quantum numbers but differ by the orientation (direction) in the space.
-It means that they differ by the values of the magnetic quantum number m .
-The sublevels are designated by the small letters: • s - sublevel ($l = 0, m = 0$) has one orbital; • p - sublevel ($l = 1, m = -1, 0, +1$) has three orbitals;
+It means that they differ by the values of the magnetic quantum number m.

+The sublevels are designated by the small letters:

+- s sublevel (l = 0, m = 0) has one orbital; - p sublevel (l = 1, m = -1, 0, +1) has three orbitals: